mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/call-flow.md

 ## Overview

 Any voice interaction starts with a call.
-This guide describes how the calls are being processed in different scenarious.
+This guide describes how the calls are being processed in different scenarios.

 **Inbound** calls are made to the Vonage platform by one of the following methods: